Scientific · Personality

 • Values — the three or four things that quietly matter most to you.
 Not what you think should matter — what actually does.

 • Blind spots — the parts of yourself that friends can describe better than you can.
-The Johari window is a handy way to take this seriously.
+The Johari window — a simple map of what you can see about yourself versus what only other people can — is a handy way to take this seriously.

 • Temperament — the early-childhood tilt (sensitive, bold, cautious, spirited) that most of us carry quietly into adulthood.